How to Write a Query Letter: 3 Paragraphs That Hook a Literary Agent

 Paragraph 2: Book

-Paragraph two is all about the big pitch for your story.
+Paragraph two is all about the big pitch for your story premise.
+It does not describe the entire plot or every minor plot.
 It should read like the back cover of a book, which is why it’s great to explore the back covers of comparable titles before writing this.
-This kind of research could give you a feel for the big hooks in your story, including irony and why your protagonist is the least likely hero for the book.

 One element you’ll want to consider when writing the back cover is your story’s stakes.
 I like to think about James Scott Bell’s whiff of death suggestions: psychological, physical, and/or professional death.